 – Crave harmony

-– Easily understands and relates to others emotions
+– Easily understand and relate to others’ emotions

 Fe Users – The Bad (what you would see in an unhealthy/imbalanced Fe user):